davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 But the arrow operator `->` just provides a much cleaner syntax to de-reference a pointer to a struct's data member!

+###### Food for Thought
+These will come back to us in future assignments, but it won't hurt to think about these problems early.
+- How would you allocate a 2D (or 3D, 4D, ...)  array on the heap?
+- How would you allocate an array of strings on the heap?

 #### Credits